How Boot Environments Work

 For most users tracking periodic updates or creating occasional ZFS boot environments the disk usage will be moderate over time.
 Users tracking development snapshots with frequent updates may see much larger amounts of space consumed by ZFS Boot Environments from snapshots.
 See Boot Environment Disk Space Usage for details.

-If there is a problem, the administrator can activate the pre-upgrade ZFS Boot Environment and reboot the firewall and it will return to its state before the upgrade happened.
+Either way, if there is a problem, an administrator can manually activate a pre-upgrade ZFS Boot Environment and reboot the firewall and it will return to its state before the upgrade happened.